epistemologist/Java-Cellular-Automata/README.md

 # Java Cellular Automata

 In this repository are Java implementations of various cellular automata.
-Most of the classes have a method to generate an image sequence, which can then be stitched into a video with something like ffmpeg.
+Most of the classes have a method to generate an image sequence, which can then be stitched into a video with something like ffmpeg (you can do this automatically by running makevid.sh).
 Examples of videos produced like this can be found in the "vids" folder.
 ## Utility Classes
 * Array - provides methods to work with 2D arrays
 * Colour - provides methods for implementing various color spectrums